 The Council began its EDA Revolving Loan Fund (RLF) in August 1986 and by June 1988 had fully committed its initial capitalization of \$700,000.
 Later that year, a recapitalization of \$450,000 was added.
-In 1993, the Council of Governments was awarded an additional recapitalization of \$300,000.
-To date, the Council has loaned over \$12 million through the EDA RLF program resulting in the creation of over 1,054 new jobs.
-These loans have leveraged private investments of over \$58.3million.
+In 1993, the Council of Governments was awarded an additional recapitalization of

+\$300,000.
+To date, the Council has loaned over \$12.8 million through the EDA RLF program resulting in the creation of over 1,036 new jobs.
+These loans have leveraged private investments of over \$59.3 million.

-In 2012, Catawba Regional also assumed the EDA RLF portfolios of Lower Savannah, Santee Lynches and Lowcountry COGs.
-Total RLF Loan capitalization is \$6 million.
+In 2014, Catawba Regional assumed the EDA RLF portfolio of Pee Dee Council of Governments.
+In 2012 Catawba Regional assumed Lower Savannah, Santee Lynches and Lowcountry COGs.
+Total RLF Loan capitalization is \$6.4 million.